 1) Transactional Analysis

-You want to analyze transactions in some sort of batch manner to see if credit cards are being used from multiple locations at the same time.
+You want to analyze transactions in a batch manner to determine if credit cards are being used from multiple locations simultaneously.

-You want some sort of analysis done on a transaction level and not an aggregated level.
+You would need an analysis done at the transaction level, not an aggregated level.

 2) Data Duplication

-Database replication is the process of copying data from a database in one server to a database in another server so that all users share the same level of information without any inconsistency.
+Database replication is essentially copying data from one database on one server to a database on another server, allowing all users to share the same level of information without any inconsistency.
 It can be a one-time operation or an ongoing process.

 Hand coding comes with many challenges: